enormandeau/barque/README.md

 ## Description

-**Barque** is a fast eDNA metabarcoding analysis pipeline that denoises then annotates ASVs or OTUs, using high-quality barcoding databases.
+**Barque** is a fast eDNA metabarcoding analysis pipeline that first denoises and then annotates ASVs or OTUs, using high-quality barcoding databases.

-**Barque** can produce denoised OTUs, which are then annotated using a custom database.
-These annotated OTUs are then used as a database themselves to find read counts per OTU per sample, effectively "annotating" the reads with the OTUs that were previously found.
-Some of these OTUs will therefore be annotated to the species level, some to the genus or higher levels.
+**Barque** can produce denoised OTUs and annotate them using a custom database.
+These annotated OTUs can then be used as a database themselves to find read counts per OTU per sample, effectively annotating the reads with the OTUs that were previously found.
+In this process, some of the OTUs are annotated to the species level, some to the genus or higher levels.

 ## Citation